-Few women’s category A epee and sabre competitors relish the prospect of facing Veres.
-She is well known for her aggressive style, and for the loud screams that follow each successful strike.
+Few women’s epee and sabre category A competitors relish the prospect of facing Amarilla Veres.
+She is well known for her aggressive style and the loud screams that follow each successful strike.
 The combination makes her an intimidating opponent.

 Veres is seen as the natural successor to Hungary’s Zsuszanna Krajnyak.
 As Krajnyak jointly holds the record for the most Paralympic medals of any female fencer, it is a tough billing to live up to, but Veres showed she has the potential to emulate her mentor.